Hey! Thanks for stopping by.

 - Event and product reviews that make me happy

-- Bits and pieces I find interesting
+- Bits and pieces on mindset and productivity that I find interesting

 A bit more of the back story

 In my early twenties, I opened my own beauty salon.
 Most of the time I was caked in makeup, wearing designer dresses and high heels.
-I earnt a load of money which I didn’t know what to do with so spent it on things!

 When I hit thirty, I had some kind of early mid-life crisis, realising I wasn’t doing what I wanted with my life.
-I had accumulated so much stuff; designer clothes, technology, furniture, and this stuff wasn’t making me happy.
+I had accumulated so much stuff; designer clothes, technology, furniture, but this stuff wasn’t making me happy.

 What I really wanted was to be able to hike up mountains, run through the countryside and do the cool adventures I’d seen on TV.

-So, in 2015 I ditched my ‘old’ existence as a successful beauty salon owner and went on the hunt for life with more spirit and adventure.
+So, in 2015 I ditched my ‘old’ existence as a beauty salon owner and went on the hunt for life with more spirit and adventure.
 I sold most of my belongings and discovered I’m happier living with fewer things and more experiences.